hsfl/cosmos-core/README.md

 **For Qt Creator with qmake (.pro files)**

-Open two instances of Qt Creator and load the two agent example projects:
+Open Qt Creator and load the two agent example projects:

-* core/examples/agents/agent_001.pro
+* core/tutorials/agents/agent_001/agent_001.pro
-* core/examples/agents/agent_002.pro
+* core/tutorials/agents/agent_002/agent_002.pro

 Compile and execute the two programs.
 Start agent_002 first.
 The two COSMOS agents will start talking to each other.

 **For Cmake**